 For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your ancestors, but with the precious blood of Christ, a lamb without blemish or defect.
 He was chosen before the creation of the world, but was revealed in these last times for your sake.
 (1 Peter 1:18-20, NIV)

-Jesus’ death on the cross provided a way for humans to receive forgiveness of sin and be restored to a full relationship with God.
+Jesus’ death on the cross provided the way for humans to receive forgiveness of sin and be restored to a full relationship with God.
 Recalling the story of Adam and Eve mentioned above, Paul writes, “As in Adam all die, so in Christ all will be made alive” (1 Corinthians 15:22, NIV).

 If you have ever wondered if God loves you, you need only look to the cross.
 Are you curious about how such a horrible event could be a sign of God’s love?
 Paul explains it in a letter he wrote to Jesus followers in Rome: